porsche-design-system/porsche-design-system/packages/components-js/src/components/form/checkbox/checkbox.design.md

 Checkboxes have several usage patterns:

+### individual choice
-- **individual choice** A single checkbox is used to select an individual choice.
+A single checkbox is used to select an individual choice.

-- **Independent choices (zero or more)** A group of Checkboxes is used to select from a set of zero or more choices.
+### Independent choices (zero or more)
+A group of Checkboxes is used to select from a set of zero or more choices.
 (Unlike single-selection controls such as Radio Buttons, users can select any combination of options in a group of Checkboxes.)

-- **Dependent choices (one or more)** A group of Checkboxes can also be used to select from a set of one or more choices.
+### Dependent choices (one or more)
+A group of Checkboxes can also be used to select from a set of one or more choices.
 Error is displayed when none of the options are selected.
 A group of Checkboxes is used where at least one protocol must be selected.

+### A stand-alone Checkbox
-- **A stand-alone Checkbox** is used for a single option that the user can turn on or off.
+is used for a single option that the user can turn on or off.

----

-## Do's

-- **Group related Checkboxes.** Combine related options and separate unrelated options into groups of 10 or fewer, using multiple groups if necessary.
-- **List Checkboxes in a logical order**, such as grouping highly related options together or placing most common options first, or following some other natural progression.
-- **Label every Checkbox**, with a short and informative label text.
-- **Use a Checkbox only to change and/or select settings.**

-## Don'ts

-- **Reconsider using group boxes** to organize groups of Checkboxes.
-This often results in unnecessary screen clutter.
-- **Alphabetical ordering** isn't recommended because it is language dependent, and therefore not localizable.

-### Examples

-Make sure you have choosen the right component for the corresponding content.

 ---